-✓ Update floor plans for common dining areas, redesigning seating arrangements to ensure at least six feet of separation between table setups.
-Limit party size at tables to no more than the established "maximums approved" as recommended by CDC or approved by local and state government.
+- Update floor plans for common dining areas, redesigning seating arrangements to ensure at least six feet of separation between table setups.
+Limit party size at tables to no more than ten people as approved by state government.
 Where practical, especially in booth seating, physical barriers are acceptable.
-Consider a reservations-only business model or call-ahead seating to better space diners.

-✓ Any social distancing measures based on square footage should take into account service areas as well as guest areas.

-✓ Remind third-party delivery drivers and any suppliers that you have internal distancing requirements.

-✓ Post signage at the entrance that states that no one with a fever or symptoms of COVID-19 is to be permitted in the restaurant.

-✓ Limit contact between waitstaff and guests.
-Where face coverings are not mandated, consider requiring waitstaff to wear face coverings (as recommended by the CDC) if they have direct contact with guests.

-✓ If practical, physical barriers such as partitions or Plexiglas barriers at registers are acceptable.

-✓ Use technology solutions where possible to reduce person-to-person interaction: mobile ordering and menu tablets; text on arrival for seating; contactless payment options.

-✓ Provide hand sanitizer for guests to use, including contactless hand sanitizing stations, and post signs reminding guests about social distancing.
+Consider a reservations-only business model or call-ahead seating to better space diners. - No more than ten patrons should be allowed in facility per three-hundred square feet of public space.
+Calculating public space includes waiting, bar, and outdoor spaces but not hallways, restrooms, and spaces closed to patrons. - Remind third-party delivery drivers and any suppliers that you have internal distancing requirements. - Post signage at the entrance that states that no one with a fever or symptoms of COVID-19 is to be permitted in the restaurant. - Limit contact between waitstaff and guests.
+Increased physical space between worker and patron.
+In addition, prohibit handshaking and other unnecessary person to person contact in the workplace. - If practical, physical barriers such as partitions or Plexiglas barriers at registers are acceptable. - Use technology solutions where possible to reduce person-to-person interaction: mobile ordering and menu tablets; text on arrival for seating; contactless payment options. - Provide hand sanitizer for guests to use, including contactless hand sanitizing stations, and post signs reminding guests about social distancing.
 Thank them for their patience as you work to ensure their safety.

-✓ Try not to allow guests to congregate in waiting areas or bar areas.
+Note: Hand sanitizer is defined as any hand antiseptic, hand rub, soap, or agent applied to the hands for the purpose of removing common pathogens. - Enforce social distancing for non-cohabitating persons present on leased or owned property.
+Try not to allow guests to congregate in waiting areas or bar areas.
 Design a process to ensure guests stay separate while waiting to be seated.
 The process can include floor markings, outdoor distancing, waiting in cars, etc. Consider an exit from the facility separate from the entrance.
-Determine ingress/egress to and from restrooms to establish paths that mitigate proximity for guests and staff.

-✓ Where possible, workstations should be staggered so employees avoid standing directly opposite one another or next to each other.
-Where six feet of separation is not possible, consider other options (e.g., face coverings) and increase the frequency of surface cleaning and sanitizing.
+Determine ingress/egress to and from restrooms to establish paths that mitigate proximity for guests and staff. - Where possible, workstations should be staggered so employees avoid standing directly opposite one another or next to each other.
+Where six feet of separation is not possible, consider other options (e.g., face coverings) and increase the frequency of surface cleaning and sanitizing. - Limit the number of employees allowed simultaneously in break rooms. - With larger staffs, use communication boards to or digital messaging to convey pre-shift meeting information. - All restaurant and dining room playgrounds shall be closed.

-Note: Face coverings may be required by government officials and/or restaurant operators to mitigate the distancing gap.
-If not mandated, face coverings are recommended by CDC and, when worn, they should be cleaned daily according to CDC guidance.

-✓ Limit the number of employees allowed simultaneously in break rooms.

-✓ With larger staffs, use communication boards or digital messaging to convey pre-shift meeting information.